mpanighetti/dnd5e-spells/8th-level/ballad-of-gales.md

 - **Casting Time:** 1 minute
 - **Range:** Touch
-- **Components:** V, S, M (a musical instrument worth at least 1 gp, a vehicle that you are currently occupying worth at least 10 gp)
+- **Components:** V, S, M (an instrument worth at least 1 gp, a vehicle that you are currently occupying worth at least 10 gp)
 - **Duration:** 1 round
 - **Classes:** Bard